AI Oversight and Human Mistakes: Evidence from Centre Court

-While AI continues to make strides, a decision-making process that involves both AI and humans has the potential to yield better results than either acting alone.
-The prospect of introducing AI into the decision-making process opens the door to multiple possibilities.
-One approach that is being actively studied involves having humans make the final decision after receiving an algorithmic recommendation.
-Making decisions in environments with algorithmic recommendations introduces the value of exercising discretion as a new skill. \textcite{Angelova2023} shows that in the context of pretrial misconduct, this methodology has potential, and some judges may be able to incorporate algorithmic recommendations and perform better than the algorithm alone.
-However, it also showcase the complications of discretion, as many judges would be better off by simply following the algorithmic recommendations as a whole.\footnote{One potential advantage of our setting for studying human-AI interaction is that, at least relative to the judicial context, human line judges do not have any clear source of private information.
-We thank Ashesh Rambachan for raising this point.} The findings from \textcite{Hoffman2018} highlight challenges in exercising discretion in hiring, as managers are observed overruling recommendations due to personal biases rather than private information motives.
+Making decisions in environments with algorithmic recommendations elevates the need for humans to exercise proper discretion, which can lower the effectiveness of these recommendations.
+The findings from \textcite{Hoffman2018} highlight challenges in exercising discretion in hiring, as managers are observed overruling recommendations due to personal biases rather than private information motives.
 Exploring how humans adopt algorithmic recommendations, \textcite{Agarwal2023} find that providing radiologists with access to AI predictions does not, on average, result in improved performance.